wmo-im/wis2box-training/documentation/docs/practical-sessions/converting-csv-data-to-bufr.md

 cd ../ex_4
 ```

-Here, you are free to either work with your own synoptic CSV data, or use the file `ex_4_hourly.csv`.
+Here, you are free to either work with your own csvtic CSV data, or use the file `ex_4_hourly.csv`.

-Noting that a SYNOP report cannot contain the WIGOS station identifier, creating a mappings template which contains the mappings for both the WIGOS station identifier and the hourly synoptic data.
+Noting that a csv report cannot contain the WIGOS station identifier, creating a mappings template which contains the mappings for both the WIGOS station identifier and the hourly csvtic data.

 Delete all elements in the mapping template that are not present in the CSV data (you should expect to delete most of the file), and edit element names appropriately.